 See, e.g., United States v.
+DeFrance, 124 F.4th 814, 822 (9th Cir.
+2024) ("When the statute's text makes its overbreadth evident, no further inquiry into a 'realistic probability' of overbroad application is required and a defendant 'need not point to an actual case applying the statute of conviction in a nongeneric manner.' "); United States v.
 Coulson, 86 F.4th 1189, 1196 (8th Cir.
 2023) (finding "no lack of clarity in the statutes as required to open the door for application of the 'realistic probability' exception"); United States v.
 Proctor, 28 F.4th 538, 552-53 (4th Cir.
 2022); United States v.
 Cantu, 964 F.3d 924, 934 (10th Cir.
 2020) ("[W]e have held that a defendant need not come forward with instances of actual prosecution when the 'plain language' of the statute proscribes the conduct at issue."); Portee v.
-United States, 941 F.3d 263, 273 (7th Cir.
-2019); Hylton v.
-Sessions, 897 F.3d 57, 63-64 (2d Cir.
-2018); United States v.
+United States v.
 Vail-Bailon, 868 F.3d 1293, 1303 (11th Cir.
 2017); Swaby v.
 Yates, 847 F.3d 62, 66 (1st Cir.
-2017); Chavez-Solis, 803 F.3d at 1009-10; United States v.
+2017); United States v.
 Lara, 590 F. App'x 574, 584 (6th Cir.
 2014); Jean-Louis v.
 Att'y Gen. of U.S., 582 F.3d 462, 481 (3d Cir.
 2009).
 But see United States v.
 Castillo-Rivera, 853 F.3d 218, 222 (5th Cir.
-2017) (en banc) ("It is telling that, despite these many evident opportunities, Castillo-Rivera does not point to any case in which Texas courts actually applied [the Texas statute]... to a defendant who could not also be covered by [the generic federal statute].").
+2017) (en banc) ("It is telling that, despite

-in addition to violent purposes such as threats of physical injury.78 Although the defendant had not presented a case where Oklahoma prosecuted someone for pointing a firearm for purposes of whimsy, humor, or prank, the Tenth Circuit explained "no legal imagination is required to see that the threatened use of physical force is not necessary for a conviction" because "the statute lists means to commit [the] crime that would render the crime non-violent under the ACCA's force clause."79
+Oklahoma statute forbidding pointing a firearm at another was not a violent felony under the ACCA's force clause where the statute included purposes of "whimsy, humor or prank" in addition to violent purposes such as threats of physical injury.
+Although the defendant had not presented a case where Oklahoma prosecuted someone for pointing a firearm for purposes of whimsy, humor, or prank, the Tenth Circuit explained "no legal imagination is required to see that the threatened use of physical force is not necessary for a conviction" because "the statute lists means to commit [the] crime that would render the crime nonviolent under the ACCA's force clause."

 Absent such clarity, courts have required a showing that a state actually has applied its statute to specific conduct for there to be a realistic probability that it applies to broader conduct than the federal definition.
 For example, the Fourth Circuit held that a South Carolina statute prohibiting assaulting, beating, or wounding a police officer did not meet the ACCA's force clause because in a prior South Carolina case, a defendant was convicted of that offense for "spitting blood on an officer's boot," providing a realistic probability that the offense could be premised upon rude or angry contact rather than violent contact.
-81